-The Office of Financial Aid distributes need-based grant, scholarship, loan, and Work-Study funds equitably among the population of all eligible applicants who apply by established deadline dates.
-Award amounts are determined by a combination of demonstrated financial need, federal award maximums, available funding, and other factors.
+The Office of Financial Aid distributes need-based grant, scholarship, loan, and Work-Study funds equitably among all eligible applicants who apply for financial aid by established deadline dates.
+Award amounts are determined by a combination of demonstrated financial need, federal award maximums, available funding and other factors.

-Federal and state need-based grants and scholarships (e.g., Pell Grants, Academic Competitiveness Grants, SMART grants, and Michigan Competitive Scholarships)
+Federal and state need-based grants and scholarships (Pell Grants, Academic Competitiveness Grants, SMART grants, and Michigan Competitive Scholarships)

 Federal Direct Subsidized and Unsubsidized (Stafford) Loans

-Perkins Loans, Health Professions Loans, Nursing Loans, and Work-Study funds (Note that federal regulations require that funds from these programs to be awarded to students with the greatest need.
-Because Federal Supplemental Educational Opportunity Grant (FSEOG) funds are limited, they too are awarded only to applicants with the most need.)
+Perkins Loans, Health Professions Loans, Nursing Loans, FSEOG and Work-Study funds (Federal regulations require these funds to be awarded to students with the greatest need.
+Because Federal Supplemental Educational Opportunity Grant funds are limited, they are awarded to applicants with the most need.)

-University need-based aid (If, after federal and state grants, scholarships, loans, and Work-Study are applied, a gap remains between the cost of attendance and the student’s resources and aid, awards are made from need-based university grant sources such as the Michigan Grant.)
+University need-based aid (If a gap remains between Cost of Attendance and student resources and aid, university grant sources such as the University of Michigan Grant area awarded.)

-Students who need additional funds to cover their expenses and those who are not eligible for need-based aid may wish to consider supplemental loans such as the federal Direct PLUS Loan and/or private educational loans.
+Students who need additional funds to cover expenses and those who are not eligible for need-based aid may consider supplemental loans such as the federal Direct PLUS Loan and/or private educational loans.
+These require separate applications.

 (return to top of page)